 All formatting included using 12-point Times New Roman font, with one-inch margins, double-spaced.
 Writing quality (including mechanics, organization, and content) is figured into the overall points for each writing assignment, so please proofread carefully.
 Late papers and projects will not be accepted without penalty, excepting extraordinary circumstances.
 All assignments will be submitted via MyMason/Blackboard.
 Please be sure you have a working understanding of this platform.

 Note: I reserve the right to add, alter, or omit any assignment as necessary during the course.

-Assignment #1: Topical Presentation (60 points total-20 points from group presentation, 20 points from participation in other two group presentations)
+Assignment #1: Community Project (100 points total-30 points from each assignment and 10 point presentation)